fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 }
 ```

 We have also added the Mongoose error and the data that caused the error to the <i>extensions</i> object that is used to convey more info about the cause of the error to the caller.
+The frontend can then display this information to the user, who can try the operation again with a better input.

 The code of the backend can be found on [Github](https://github.com/fullstack-hy2020/graphql-phonebook-backend/tree/part8-4), branch <i>part8-4</i>.